xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Max pooling is used more often than average pooling in practice.
 - If stride of pooling equals the size, it will then apply the effect of shrinking.
 - Hyperparameters summary
-  - f : filter size.
+  - f : filter size. common choice f = 2 or 3,  s= 2
   - s : stride.
   - Padding are rarely uses here.
   - Max or average pooling.
+- Input layer size nH x nW x nc
+- Output layer size (nH -f) / s + 1  x (nW -f) / s + 1 x nc

 ### Convolutional neural network example